Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems: Introduction

 \IEEEpubidadjcol

-We validate our methods with extensive numerical experiments, demonstrating improved convergence speeds of IRG-PGLNS and PCG over a baseline based on the memetic algorithm from \cite{ding2022memetic}.
+We validate our methods with numerical experiments and experiments on a physical robot.
+The numerical experiments demonstrate that IRG-PGLNS and PCG converge faster than a baseline based on the memetic algorithm from \cite{ding2022memetic}.
 In addition, we demonstrate the importance of different components of the algorithms via ablation studies.
-We also show that PCG outperforms IRG-PGLNS for the close-enough MT-TSP, and that IRG-PGLNS outperforms PCG for the variable-speed Dubins MT-TSP.
-Finally, we show that our initial solution generation method, common to all IRG variations, finds feasible solutions faster than existing GTSP solution methods.
+We also show that PCG outperforms IRG-PGLNS for the Close-Enough MT-TSP, and that IRG-PGLNS outperforms PCG for the Variable-Speed Dubins MT-TSP.
+Finally, we show that our initial solution generation method, common to all IRG algorithms, finds feasible solutions faster than existing GTSP solution methods.

+For our robot experiments, we track trajectories planned by the PCG algorithm, as well as baselines and ablations, on a mobile robot.
+We demonstrate that the executed trajectories from PCG tend to have smaller cost than the executed trajectories from the baselines and ablations.

 \IEEEpubidadjcol